julien040/anyquery/other/duckdb/README.md

 # DuckDB Golang Driver

 DuckDB is an in-process SQL OLAP database.
 While an [official Go driver](https://github.com/marcboeker/go-duckdb) for DuckDB exists, it adds more than 30MB to the binary size.
-This driver is a minimal wrapper around the DuckDB CLI.

-To use this driver, you need to have the DuckDB CLI installed on your system.
-You can download it from the [DuckDB releases page](https://duckdb.org/docs/installation/).
+This package exposes a function to run a SQL query against a DuckDB database.

 ## Usage